GeorgeTournas/ToDo-App/README.md

 # ToDo App

 This is a simple, but yet powerfull, to do list application.
-A very simple UI gives you the ability to add a new task and set the desired date for it.
-Navigating through dates the app loads all relevant tasks for this date.
+A very simple UI, gives you the ability to add a new task and set the desired date for it.
+Navigating through dates, the app loads all relevant tasks for this date.
 You complete a task by clicking on the check box next to task name.
+To store tasks data, the project is using the local storage of your browser.

 ## Getting Started